Client Alert: The Paycheck Protection Program Flexibility Act - What You Need to Know

 *** Update June 22, 2020: Since the publication of the original client alert, the SBA issued additional guidance in the form of an interim final rule and a revised loan forgiveness application, which interpret the “60% requirement” as a proportional limit on nonpayroll costs as a share of the borrower’s loan forgiveness amount, rather than as a threshold for receiving any loan forgiveness.

 All information regarding the PPP (as amended by the PPPFA) is subject to change as the information regarding the program coming from the SBA and Treasury Department is updated.
-If you have questions or would like additional information, please feel free to contact Dan Fuchs at email@example.com or Jeremy Freifeld at firstname.lastname@example.org and they would be happy to assist you.
+If you have questions or would like additional information, please feel free to contact Dan Fuchs at firstname.lastname@example.org and he would be happy to assist you.

 This Alert is provided for informational purposes only and is not intended to be, nor should it be construed as, legal advice on any specific matter, nor does it represent any undertaking to keep recipients advised of all relevant legal developments.
 This Alert does not create or constitute an invitation to create an attorney-client relationship, nor should it be construed as an advertisement or solicitation for legal services.
 This material may be considered Attorney Advertising in some states.
 Prior results do not guarantee a similar outcome.